joachim-n/dorgpatch/README.md

   - You are on branch '1234-fix-everything', which branches off 8.x-4.x.
   - There is also a branch '1234-tests', which branches off 8.x-4.x
   - The most recent comment on www.drupal.org/node/1234 is #5.
+  - There was an earlier patch at comment #2, which you based your work on, committing it to your feature branch with the commit message 'patch 2'.

 Then this script will create the following patch files, diffing from 8.x-4.x:
   - 1234-6.flag.fix-everything.patch
   - 1234-6.flag.fix-everything-tests-only.patch
+  - 1234-2-6.flag.fix-everything.interdiff.txt